past few weeks, the Toronto team has been reaching out to club and district

 3. Never criticise your child for making mistakes and avoid over-analysing your child's performance after every game.

 4. Applaud and encourage all players, including the opponents.

 8. Allow the coaches to do their jobs and do not confuse the children by interfering.
 Respect that most coaches and administrators are volunteers giving so much of their time to your child.

 9. Encourage your child to speak directly to the coach if he or she is having difficulties.
 Taking responsibility like this is a big part of becoming a mature person.

 10. Be responsible - help your child get to practice sessions and games on time.

 CGSL and CSL 2014 league Structure and Team placements for U13 Divisions.

-youtube link for Soccer Players, Parents and Coaches
+Youtube link for Soccer Player, Parents and Coaches

 HDSA CENTRE OF EXCELLENCE